Andreilys/Andreilys.github.io/_posts/2020-09-26-how-to-become-healthier-and-more-productive-through-self-tracking-without-spending-hundreds-of-dollars.md

 > 2. What to track, and how to use this data to make better data-informed decisions
 > 3. How to build robust tracking systems that will stand the test of time

-I’ll also talk about my journey and key learnings from quantified self over the last 6 years, along with the tools I’ve built and open-sourced, such as a [real-time personal dashboard](https://github.com/andreilys/personal_dashboard),weekly check-in bot and a daily journal.
+I’ll also talk about my journey and key learnings from quantified self over the last 6 years, along with the tools I’ve built and open-sourced, such as a [real-time personal dashboard](https://github.com/andreilys/personal_dashboard), weekly check-in bot and a daily journal.

 ## Why you should start tracking today